The Blue Badge Scheme

 You will be eligible for a badge if you:

 - Receive the Higher Rate of the Mobility Component of the Disability Living Allowance; or

-- If you receive 8 points or more under the ‘Moving Around’ activity of the Mobility Component of Personal Independence Payment, or
+- Receive 8 points or more under the ‘Moving Around’ activity of the Mobility Component of Personal Independence Payment; or

 - Receive a War Pensioner's Mobility Supplement or

 - Have been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme and certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

 You may be eligible for a badge if you:

 - Drive a vehicle regularly, have a severe disability in both arms and you are unable to operate, or have considerable difficulty in operating, all or some types of parking meter; or

 - Have been certified by an expert assessor as having an enduring and substantial disability which causes you, during the course of a journey, to: